5G – New era of the internet

 Additionally, this new technology can lead to new business opportunities, such as cloud-based services with greater reliability through faster connections and lower latency.

-Finally, 5G networks have the potential to reduce costs associated with communications infrastructure by making use of existing wireless spectrum rather than requiring additional investments in cables or other physical components.
+Finally, 5G networks have the potential to reduce costs associated with communications infrastructure by making use of existing wireless spectrum rather than requiring additional investment in cables or other physical components.

 All of these factors combined can result in a better overall experience for business owners and consumers in the new era of 5G technology.